mathewlippincott/headfullofair/_posts/2018-07-26-introducing-airpup.md

 ---

 Airpup is small for a balloon, because Airpup is a kite balloon.
 Airpup sips helium and eats high winds.

+##### *Sign up for Airpup announcements on [Crowd Supply](https://www.crowdsupply.com/head-full-of-air/airpup).*

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/3OXLN5qiYy4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe src="https://player.vimeo.com/video/288573892" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 Airpup fits on my bike, and makes less noise.
 Audio from Airpup is drone-free.
 Being drone-free also means Airpup can go to parks.